ah-lasheen/loglog-slope-analyzer/README.md

 Break ties by maximizing length

-## Lab Use Case
-This tool was developed for a chemical research lab to:

-Detect power-law behavior in log-log data

-Automatically extract the most linear region

-Visualize and validate analysis in one step

 ## Requirements
 MATLAB R2020+ (should work on earlier versions too)

-Data formatted as a 4-column .txt file (tab or space-delimited)
+Data formatted as a 4-column .txt file (tab or space-delimited.
+For sample files, review t#.txt in the TestData folder of this repository)

 ## License
 This project is licensed under the MIT License — see LICENSE for details.